openharmony/docs/en/application-dev/quick-start/arkts-rendering-control-lazyforeach.md

     return this.originDataArray[index];
   }

-  // This method is called by the framework to add a listener to the data source of the LazyForEach component. registerDataChangeListener(listener: DataChangeListener): void {
+  // This method is called by the framework to add a listener to the LazyForEach data source. registerDataChangeListener(listener: DataChangeListener): void {
     if (this.listeners.indexOf(listener) < 0) {
       console.info('add listener');